schlotg/viage/docs/api.md

 As an example using the above edit state, if the url is #edit/5, then this.params.id will equal 5

-Here is what is should look like in code:
+Here is what the code should look like:

 ```Javascript
 export class ShoppingListAdd extends Component {